Table of Contents

 What Exactly Are Einkorn Wheat Berries?

 To understand einkorn, you have to go back—way back.
-Einkorn is widely considered the "staff of life," the most ancient form of wheat known to man.
+Einkorn, scientifically known as Triticum monococcum, is widely considered the "staff of life," the most ancient form of wheat known to man.
 While modern wheat has been hybridized and changed over centuries to be easier to harvest with massive machines, einkorn remains largely the same as it was ten thousand years ago.

 The name "einkorn" comes from the German language, meaning "single grain."
 If you look at a stalk of einkorn, you’ll see only one grain attached to each little spikelet on the stem.
+This "single-grain spikelet" is a hallmark of diploid wheat.
 Modern wheat is much more "productive," with multiple grains per spikelet, which is great for industrial farming but changes the very nature of the plant.

 Einkorn wheat berries are the whole, intact kernels of this ancient plant.
 They include: